FarisMuhd17/QuillJS/README.md

 - After each line, the program automatically goes to the next line.
 To prevent it, put `CONT` at the end of that line for it to continue to the next line.
 - If you want to display a variable in the text line with the inputted value, then you can state `VAR:[variable_name]`, and it will display the value of the inputted variable
 - Trigonometric functions such as sin, cos, and tan are supported
 - If you want to add some characters in the text line not there in your keyboard, for example the pi symbol, the `CHAR:[name]` statement can be used for many common characters.
+Exponents can be expressed with `CHAR:exp_[exponent]`, obviously to express power of multiple digit, you simply put them together.
 All the valid `CHAR` characters are the following:
 ```
 CHAR:pi
 CHAR:upper_pi